rcos/observatory-new/SETUP.md

 The configuration for the server lives in `Rocket.toml`.
 While we have strived for sane defaults you may want to change things in it.
-There is one thing that **must** be done however.
-Please follow the instrucitons in the config file on generating a secret key for you server in production mode.
+Please follow the instrucitons in the config file on generating a secret key for your server in production mode.

 ### Copy files to Server and Run